Non-stationary Spatial Modeling Using Fractional SPDEs: Introduction

 The proposed model is assessed and compared to simpler alternatives through a simulation study.
 We investigate the relative importance of non-integer smoothness and non-stationarity, and how this depends on prior specification and data availability.
 Our primary focus is on predictive performance, measured using the \textit{root mean square error} (RMSE) and the \textit{continuous ranked probability score} (CRPS).
 The parameter estimates are evaluated through their bias.
 We also investigate the importance of non-stationarity versus fractional smoothness in two case studies: 1) emulation of a numerical model describing the ocean salinity in Trondheimsfjorden \citep{sintef1987, SLAGSTAD20051}, and 2) analysis of data from a climate reanalysis model describing the average summer precipitation over the conterminous U.S. \citep{genton2015cross}.
-These are both data-rich cases where we emulate output from numerical models, and where we expect including non-stationarity or a fractional smoothness to enhance model performance
+These are both data-rich cases in which we emulate the output of numerical models, and in which non-stationarity or fractional smoothness is expected to improve performance.

 In Section \ref{sec:Specifying and discretizing the covariance structure} we present the proposed SPDE model, detailing its discretization and how we approximate the fractional smoothness.
 Section \ref{sec:Parametrization and prior for covariance structure} specifies our choice of parameterization and priors for the stationary and non-stationary parameters.
 Then in Section \ref{sec:Spatial regression model}, we outline the hierarchical modeling framework used for inference, and explain how we apply AD to compute gradients during parameter estimation.
 The performance of the model is evaluated through a simulation study in Section \ref{sec:Simulation study} and case studies in Section \ref{sec:Real-world application}.
 Lastly, the paper concludes with Section \ref{seq:Discussion}, summarizing our main results and outlining potential directions for future research.
 A Python implementation of the model can be found at \href{https://github.com/ellingsvee/FracNonStatSPDE}{\texttt{https://github.com/ellingsvee/FracNonStatSPDE}}.